 At the age of 8, Shayne began to play wheelchair basketball.
 Though it would take him four years to score his first basket, Shayne would ultimately go on to play for the Canadian Junior Team for over 17 years.
 After retiring from wheelchair basketball at the age of 25, he found himself a new passion in wheelchair rugby, following a practice session with Zak Madell, in which the two exchanged hard hits on the court.

 Shayne would excel at the sport, in the years that followed and it would eventually result in him being selected to the National Team Program in 2017.
-From there, he would go on to represent Canada at several senior international tournaments, most notably, the 2018 Canada Cup.
-Shayne is now poised to represent Canada at the upcoming World Championships in Sydney, Australia.
+From there, he would go on to represent Canada at several senior international tournaments, most notably, the 2018 Canada Cup and the 2018 World Championships.
+Now with some international experience to call upon, Shayne will be hoping to make Canada’s 12-athlete roster that will be competing at the 2019 Parapan American Games in Lima, Peru.